Skip to main content

 • the gateway contract is documented as the runtime owner contract

-• shipped runtime-backed surfaces are documented as shipped
+• shipped gateway-supervised surfaces are documented as gateway-supervised

 • outbound-only surfaces are documented as outbound-only